Former Residence of Yi Zhuangtu in Mengzi City, Honghe

 Legacy

-Despite not being as famous as contemporaries like Liu Yong (刘墉) or Ji Xiaolan (纪晓岚), Yi Zhuangtu is remembered for his moral integrity and willingness to confront corruption.
-His life serves as an example of dedication to both education and the welfare of the people.
+Although not as widely known as figures like Liu Yong (刘墉) or Ji Xiaolan (纪晓岚), Yi Zhuangtu is remembered for his moral uprightness and willingness to oppose corruption.
+His life stands as an enduring example of dedication to education and public service.

 How to Get There

-- By Air: Fly into Mengzi Airport (蒙自机场) and take a taxi or local transport to Ge Xue Street.
+• By Air: Fly to Mengzi Airport (蒙自机场), then take a taxi or local transportation to Ge Xue Street.

-- By Train: Take a train to Mengzi Railway Station (蒙自火车站) and then a taxi to the residence.
+• By Train: Arrive at Mengzi Railway Station (蒙自火车站), then take a taxi to the residence.

-- By Bus: There are regular buses from major cities in Yunnan to Mengzi.
+• By Bus: Regular buses run from major cities in Yunnan to Mengzi.

 Travel Tips

-- Guided Tours: Consider hiring a local guide for a deeper understanding of Yi Zhuangtu’s life and contributions.
+• Guided Tours: Hiring a local guide can provide deeper insight into Yi Zhuangtu’s life and times.